 The results of the study and analysis, as well as proposed recommendations, will be provided in a thorough report.
-Our goal is to provide you with a tool that guides decision making to maximize the benefit of improvements to your transportation network.
+Our goal is to provide you with a tool that guides decision-making to maximize the benefit of improvements to your transportation network.
 These detailed reports can also be used to support applications for project funding, the development of capital improvement programs, or cost-sharing approaches.

 Reducing crashes and injuries on our streets and highways is a top priority.
-Safety studies help to do this by examining crash history, existing geometry and traffic control, and identifying effective countermeasures.
+Safety studies help to do this by examining crash history, existing geometry, and traffic control and identifying effective countermeasures.
 Study scopes may be rather broad (statewide) or focused on a specific location or corridor.

 Proposed new or modified interchanges on interstate highways require an Interchange Justification Report (IJR) or an Interchange Operations Report (IOR).
-Specific federal and state guidance must be followed to ensure that proposed changes won’t negatively impact traffic operations or safety.
+Specific federal and state guidelines must be followed to ensure that proposed changes won’t negatively impact traffic operations or safety.
 For interchanges on a state or U.S. highway, an IOR is typically required.